dadamitskiy/Log/README.md

 Log is a lightweight logging system that only has a single .h and .cpp.
 Using the system is extremely easy.
 Simply start by including Log.h into whatever file you need to log and call LOG().

 This project was built and includes project files for Visual Studio 2013.
 Build to run on a Windows, 64 bit platform.
+Windows 32-bit and 64-bit executables of the project are included in zip files.

 Calling LOG() will ask for the following parameters:
   1. Category: Any category you want to label this message under.